 However, do you know what dust mites are?
 Dust mites are tiny organisms that consume airborne moisture and dust.
 Many people are sensitive to dust mites, and these allergic reactions may cause health issues throughout the year.
 A dust mite allergy may cause standard allergic rhinitis symptoms where your nose runs or eyes start to water.
 Some people have a more extreme reaction to dust mites and may exhibit eczema or asthmatic symptoms.

 People can help protect themselves from dust allergies by keeping their homes as dust-free as possible (by cleaning often) and by protecting their bedding with encasement mattress protectors and pillow protectors.
-For more about dust allergies, including treatment and prevention options, check out our guide below.
+However, that’s just the tip of the iceberg.
+Read on to find out everything you need to know about dust allergies

 Dust Allergy Symptoms

 - Coughing, wheezing, shortness of breath, or tightness in the chest